 League of Nations Succeeded by the United Nations

-But there is more.
 The United Nations was entitled to assume certain responsibilities of the League of Nations with respect to the Mandate system and existing Mandates, but it did not—and could not—take over the role of Britain as Mandatory.
 The UN and its Member States should according to Article 80 of the UN Charter respect the rights of the Jewish people and other peoples under the Mandates.
 It states:

-Article 80 of the UN Charter is often referred to as the “Palestine Article” or the “Palestine Clause”.
-This indicates that it was drafted with the Palestine Mandate in mind.[vii]
-From the drafting history, it is clear that a Jewish delegation present at the San Francisco Conference in 1945 where the UN Charter was drafted, intended to protect the right of settlement of the Jewish people guaranteed by the Mandate.[viii]
+This provision, which reflects the international law principle of “acquired legal rights”, constitutes part of the transitional arrangements from the system of Mandates under the LoN to the system of Trusteeships under the UN Charter.
+No attempt was made to place Palestine under the Trusteeship system.[i]
+The well-known Resolution 181 (II) – including the ‘Partition Plan’ – that was adopted by the General Assembly (GA) on November 29th, 1947, is a non-binding decision by the GA with recommendations on the future of the Mandate territory; it is not a Trusteeship Agreement. [ii] Article 80 of the UN Charter is often referred to as the “Palestine Article” or the “Palestine Clause”.
+This indicates that it was drafted with the Palestine Mandate in mind.[iii]
+From the drafting history, it is clear that a Jewish delegation present at the San Francisco Conference in 1945 where the UN Charter was drafted, intended to protect the right of settlement of the Jewish people guaranteed by the Mandate.[iv]
 It was successful in having the word peoples included in the text, which was missing in the original draft.
 All participants in the discussions of the draft knew that the term peoples referred to the Jewish people in Palestine.[v]
-Even if one would argue that the Mandate itself was brought to an end by the decision of the British Government to terminate it in 1948, Article 80 supports the “persistence of rights, interests and claims thereunder …”.[xi]
+Even if one would argue that the Mandate itself was brought to an end by the decision of the British Government to terminate it in 1948, Article 80 supports the “persistence of rights, interests and claims thereunder …”.[vi]

 The International Court of Justice